lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 to be included in the CSR.
 The end entity sends a nonce request message with the following fields:

-- len: In this optional field, the end entity can specify the desired length of the requested nonce in bytes as a value between 8 and 64.
+- len: In this OPTIONAL field, the end entity can specify the desired length of the requested nonce in bytes as a value between 8 and 64.
-- type: In this optional field, the end entity can specify the type of the reqInfo structure.
+- type: In this OPTIONAL field, the end entity can specify the type of the reqInfo structure.
-- reqInfo: If type is set, this optional field MUST contain the type-specific content that the RA/CA requires to generate respInfo.
+- reqInfo: If type is set, this OPTIONAL field MUST contain the type-specific content that the RA/CA requires to generate respInfo.
 If type is not set, reqInfo MUST also be omitted.